Serdumenn/PongMobilePrototype/README.md

 ---

-## Local setup

-1. Install Unity Hub and Unity **6000.0.58f2** (or set your version and update the repo variable accordingly).
-2. Open the project folder with Unity Hub.
-3. Press Play.

----

 ## Notes on Unity versioning

 Unity releases frequently.
 To keep builds reproducible, the CI pipeline uses a fixed Unity version.